 There are approximately 17 million shipping containers around the world, with only about 5-6 million currently in circulation.
 Often times, shipping containers are left stacked at their destination city, as it is cheaper to do that than to ship them back to Asia or Europe.
 These huge shipping ports are sitting on millions of unused shipping containers.
 So, what can we do with all of them?
-Is there an environment friendly way to handle all this?
+Is there an environmental-friendly way to handle all this?

 One might say, “Couldn’t we just melt the shipping containers down and reuse the metal?”
-Well that would take an absurd amount of energy (about the same amount as an average household in America uses in a year), which would not be efficient and certainly not eco-friendly.
+Well, that would take an absurd amount of energy (about the same amount as an average household in America uses in a year), which would not be efficient and certainly not eco-friendly.

 What are some other options?
 Well, shipping containers are currently being repurposed for all sorts of interesting projects (read our last blog to see some of these), but most widely they are being recycled to build container homes!